How Can I Find the Right Therapist For Me?

 There is so much jargon, so many letters after a therapist’s name, or a list of qualifications as long as your arm – what does it all mean?
 And what matters most?

-It might be reassuring to know that, according to most research, it’s the relationship between client and therapist that matters most, not their modality, qualifications or experience.
+It might help to know that, according to most research, it’s the relationship between client and therapist that matters most, not their modality, qualifications or experience.
 So, when you are looking, think about what you need, what kind of person you get on with, and take up offers of a free consultation.
 This short introductory meeting is not the start of therapy, more a friendly chat, the chance for you to see if you like the therapist and get a feel for how they work.

 Remember, it’s not usual for therapists to have google reviews or recommendations, as most client work is confidential, so don’t rely on reviews or testimonials in your decision-making process.
 There might be an issue with family or friend recommendations too.
 Some therapists won’t work with you if your friend, sibling or work colleague is still seeing them, as there can be a conflict of interest, or difficulties maintaining confidentiality.
-I only started recommending my therapist once I had finished working with them, and knew I was unlikely to return.

 So, what do these modalities (types of therapy) mean?
 There are way too many to list here, but you might see listed in a therapist’s profile:

-Cognitive Behavioural Therapy (CBT) - aims to change the way you think and what you do as a result.
+Cognitive Behavioural Therapy (CBT) - aims to challenge the way you think and what you do as a result.
 The focus tends to be on current problems and patterns of behaviour, and agreeing practical solutions.
 It can help with depression, anxiety, stress, phobias, pain management and more.

 Eye Movement Desensitization and Reprocessing (EMDR) - can be effective in resolving traumatic experiences and is often used in treating PTSD.
 EMDR is thought to mimic the state we enter during REM sleep, enabling us to quickly make new associations in the brain, to process distressing memories.

 Humanistic or Person-centred Therapy - takes the view that everyone has the capacity for personal growth and change, given the right support and conditions.
-Therapists are generally not directive but offer validation, warmth and empathy to help you resolve negative life experiences and thoughts; this enables you to move forwards with a better understanding of yourself and others.
+Therapists are generally not directive but offer validation, warmth and empathy to help you resolve negative life experiences and thoughts; this can help you to move forwards with a better understanding of yourself and others.

 Internal Family Systems - works on the basis that we all have different parts of our minds, the ability to think conflicting thoughts or perspectives.
 By working with individual parts of your mind, you can identify where self-destructive beliefs, or traumatic experiences have come from and help to heal them.
 This approach uses inner child work and can be very healing for childhood abuse or emotional neglect.